doubleirish/OSCON_2015/README.md

         Everyone at OSCON knows that good data coupled with modern open source technology can revolutionize business.
 But does senior management know?
 This presentation is about how to convince very powerful people with limited tech literacy that investing in good data and good data technology helps promote the organizations mission.

-        > conor - a little slow I'drecommend flipping through the slides directly rather than watching the video, main takes always lead with end-result - use analogies http://cdn.oreillystatic.com/en/assets/1/event/129/Talking%20to%20non-technical%20people%20about%20data%20_especially%20if%20they%E2%80%99re%20your%20boss_%20Presentation.pptx http://slideplayer.com/slide/7564758/
+        > Conor - a little slow I'd recommend flipping through the slides directly rather than watching the video, the main take is always lead with end-result - use analogies [slides download](http://cdn.oreillystatic.com/en/assets/1/event/129/Talking%20to%20non-technical%20people%20about%20data%20_especially%20if%20they%E2%80%99re%20your%20boss_%20Presentation.pptx) [slides online](http://slideplayer.com/slide/7564758/)

     *   00:40:13 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)